 Local resources for people at risk for or living with diabetes:

-Greater Bridgeport Annual Event- National Dance Day
+Greater Bridgeport Event- Family Fitness Day in Celebration of National Dance Day

 National Dance Day is an annual celebration that takes place on the last Saturday in July each year.
 This grassroots campaign encourages Americans to embrace dance as a fun and positive way to maintain good health and fight obesity.